-Recommended prerequisite: LATN 202, 4 or more years of high school Latin, or permission of the instructor.
+Recommended prerequisite: LATN 202, 4 or more years of high school Latin, or consent of instructor.
 Topics vary, determined by the special interests and needs of students and the expertise of faculty.

 THE CURRICULUM IN MODERN LANGUAGES

 The Department of Modern and Classical Languages and Literatures offers the following courses conducted entirely in English.